-To answer this question, it is best to understand the basics of black mold remediation.
+To answer this question, it is best to understand the basics of the black mold remediation process.
 For instance, the sight of mold means that you don’t have to have pretesting done.

 You only need to pre-test if you suspect mold but can’t see it.

-Why even mention pre-testing at this point?
-It’s to illustrate how urgent a black mold situation is.
+Why even mention pre-testing at this point then?
+It is to illustrate how urgent a black mold situation is.

 When excessive moisture is the culprit of mold growth, one of the first things that you want to do is remove the moisture.